A Neural Network Warm-Start Approach for the Inverse Acoustic Obstacle Scattering Problem

-where $\partial \cF_{k,d_{m}} (\bc^{(j)})$ is the Fr\'echet derivative with respect to the boundary for the Helmholtz Dirichlet problem with data $\uinc = e^{ik x\cdot d_{m}}$, which can be computed via the solution of a related Helmholtz boundary value problem, as detailed below.
+where $\partial \cF_{k,d_{m}} (\bc^{(j)})$ is the Fr\'echet derivative with respect to the boundary for the Helmholtz Dirichlet problem with data $\uinc = e^{ik x\cdot d_{m}}$, which can be computed via the solution of a related Helmholtz boundary value problem, as detailed below.}

 To simplify notation, suppose the domain $D$ is star-shaped whose boundary $\pa D$ is parametrized by $\bc$, i.e., $r(t; \bc) = c_{0} + \sum_{m=1}^{M} (c_{m} \cos{(mt)} + c_{m+M} \sin{(mt)})$.
 Let $\nu$ denote the outward normal to the boundary $\pa D$.
 Let $\uscat$ denote the solution to the boundary value problem~\cref{eq:dir_problem}, $\utot = \uscat + \uinc$, and $\cF_{k,d}(r(t; \bc))$ denote the corresponding forward scattering operator.
-Let $\delta \bc \in \mathbb{R}^{2M+1}$ parameterize a perturbation to the boundary, i.e., $\delta r(t) = \delta c_0 + \sum_{m=1}^{M} (\delta c_{m} \cos{(mt)} + \delta c_{m+M} \sin{(mt)})$.
+Let $\delta \bc \in \mathbb{R}^{2M+1}$ parameterize a perturbation to the boundary, i.e., \reviseb{$\delta r(t) = \left(\delta c_0 + \sum_{m=1}^{M} (\delta c_{m} \cos{(mt)} + \delta c_{m+M} \sin{(mt)})\right)\left(\cos(t),\sin(t)\right)$}.
 Then the Fr\'echet derivative $\left(\partial \cF_{k,d} (\bc) \delta \bc \right)_{j} = v(x_{j})$, $j=1,2\ldots N_{t}$, where $v$ is the solution to